fstarnaud/ozp-documentation-wiki/Iteration-27.md

 ### IWC
 * Troubleshoot latest IWC/IWC Adapter release - mutex errors with RB
+* Documentation Updates
+    * How to list an app in the Center using the Legacy adapter
+    * How to use the IWC debugger

 ### Metrics
 * Document metrics deployment with sys admins and deployment team